-Schools should not require matriculating students to complete a new Student Enrollment Form or to provide additional documentation for address verification.
+Schools should not require matriculating students to complete a new Student Enrollment Form or to provide additional documentation for address verification unless there is a change of address.
 Affiliated Charters must verify residence for all incoming students to prioritize students who live in their attendance boundary and ensure the enrollment of these students.